Ajwerth/Redux-Starter/README.md

 # Redux Starter
-Redux starter is a starter template with a basic redux setup.
+Redux Starter is a simple app with a basic Redux Boilerplate, it uses the Star Wars api [swapi](https://swapi.co/) as an example.